svenbuder/velocereduction/README.md

 - Korg in Julia
 - juliacall (python package) to use Korg in python

-For further information on julia and Korg, take a look at the [https://ajwheeler.github.io/Korg.jl/stable/](Korg Installation Instructions).
+For further information on julia and Korg, take a look at the [Korg Installation Instructions](https://ajwheeler.github.io/Korg.jl/stable/).

 ## Contributing